 For many people, choosing a guardian and providing instructions for their pet in their will is the extent of the planning they do.
 However, some caring pet owners decide to go further.
 These pet owners know there are costs associated with caring for a pet and they don’t want to ever see their animal go without.

-If you want to ensure you have provided money for things like vet care, doggy daycare, or your pet’s favorite toys, you can make plans to leave money for your animal.
+If you want to ensure you have provided money for things like veterinary care, doggy daycare, or your pet’s favorite toys, you can make plans to leave money for your animal.
 Of course, your pet cannot inherit directly or manage the inheritance himself.
-As a result, you may wish to create a trust.
-A trust ensures that the money you left behind must be used to provide for the pet.
-You can name a trustee who is in charge of using the funds in the trust to care for the animal and you can provide very specific instructions regarding how the money is to be used.
+As a result, you may wish to create a Trust.
+A Trust ensures that the money you left behind must be used to provide for the pet.
+You can name a Trustee who is in charge of using the funds in the Trust to care for the animal and you can provide very specific instructions regarding how the money is to be used.

 How can a Tucson Pet Planning Lawyer Help

 A Tucson pet planning lawyer can provide invaluable assistance in making the plans that are so essential to protecting your pet if something happens to you.
-Kinghorn Heritage Law Group, PLC has helped many owners of companion animals to fulfill their responsibilities and make certain their animals are always safe.
-Give us a call at (520) 529-4000 or contact us online to find out more about how our Tucson pet planning lawyers can help you.
+Kinghorn Law has helped many pet owners fulfill their responsibilities and ensure their animals are always safe.
+Give us a call at (520) 529-4000 or contact us online to find out more about how we can help you.